 Can a magnet levitate or float above another magnet?
 Why not – it seems like it should work!

-Sadly, you can’t make a magnet magically float in the air above another magnet.
-At least, that’s true if you’re using just a pair of strong magnets.
-In our Magnet Basics article, we mentioned Earnshaw’s Theorem, a proof dating back to the 1800s which proves it won’t work no matter how many magnets you add to the system.
+Sadly, you can't make a magnet magically float in the air above another magnet.
+At least, that's true if you're using just a pair of strong magnets.
+In our Magnet Basics article, we mentioned Earnshaw's Theorem, which is proof dating back to the 1800s which states it won't work no matter how many magnets you add to the system.

 But what if the magnets are shaped like a bowl?
 Or another magnet is added on the side?
 Nope.
 Earnshaw.